gabekus/OjalaThreadsEmailCollector/README.md

 # OjalaThreadsEmailCollector
 [![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat-square)](LICENSE)

 The purpose of this project is to store emails in a .csv file from a POST request, so that newsletters can be sent out to customers.
-While this is a REST API for [Ojala Threads](https://ojalathreads.com), anyone this tool can use this tool to gather information for a sending out a newsletter.
+While this is a REST API for [Ojala Threads](https://ojalathreads.com), anyone this tool can use this tool to gather information for sending out a newsletter.

 ![preview](https://i.imgur.com/2I9GTOr.png)